ibernato/aks-baseline-regulated/docs/deploy/03-aad.md

 ## Nomenclature

 We are giving this cluster a generic identifier that we'll use to build relationships between various resources.
 We'll assume that _Business Unit 0001_ is building a regulated workload identified internally as _App ID 0005_ in their service tree.
-To that end, you will see references to `bu0001a0005` throughout the rest of this implementation.
+To that end, you will see references to `production` throughout the rest of this implementation.
 Naming conventions are an important organization technique for your resources.
 For your final implementation, please use what is appropriate for your team/organization.

 ## Azure AD tenant selection